Over the several years that I’ve walked with God, I’ve experienced Him in so many ways.

 He sees me.

 He sees you too.
 He is God when you feel Him and He’s God when you don’t.
 He’s still on the throne even when you’re off the platform and backstage doing boring “unseen” work.
-He is just as proud of you when your slaying it as He is when you’re staying in.
+He is just as proud of you when you’re slaying it as He is when you’re staying in.
 He loves your game face in public as much as He does your worn-out, tired, unkempt face in private.

 You’re never invisible to the One who sees you.